Chronic Conditions ALM

 The presenters for the day include Dr Sanjeev Khurana, an experienced paediatric surgeon with a major interest in obesity, with his colleagues from other disciplines including dietetics and obesity management.
 Jayne Lehman, a popular credentialed diabetes educator will explore the barriers for diabetic patients achieving glycaemic targets, and effective solutions.

-Lastly, Occupational Therapist & Health Coach, Amanda Shields, will end the day with an experiential workshop on working effectively with patients who live with chronic health problems.
+Lastly, as Occupational Therapist & Health Coach will end the day with an experiential workshop on working effectively with patients who live with chronic health problems.

 SA New Fellows Social Event